 But by age 12, Parton appeared on local television, and the rest is history.
 Parton’s achievements include eight Grammy awards, including a Grammy Lifetime Achievement Award, a Country Music Association Lifetime Achievement Award and more.

 Born in Gloucestershire, England, J.K.
 Rowling was raising a daughter with the help of public assistance when she wrote “Harry Potter” in 1994.
 Reflecting on life before literary super-stardom, Rowling said in a 2013 interview with Daily Mail that she was “as poor as it’s possible to be.”

 In 2017, Rowling earned about $95 million, which gave her the title of world’s highest-paid author and third highest-paid celebrity across all categories in the world, according to Forbes.
 That’s a step down from 2008 when she shocked the world by pulling in $300 million in one year.
 Today, she has a net worth of $1 billion thanks to the $25 billion “Harry Potter” franchise.

-Fashion icon Ralph Lauren has a net worth of $5.5 billion (according to Forbes) and retains control over the Ralph Lauren brand, worth $8.2 billion.
+Fashion icon Ralph Lauren has a net worth of $8.2 billion and retains control over the Ralph Lauren brand as executive chairman and chief creative officer, worth $8.2 billion.
 And, his car collection is believed to be the most expensive in the world.